CowDev/wordpress-framework/README.md

 ## Updating
 The system can be updated in two different ways.
 Through composer, which can be run through a cronjob daily, using `composer update`, or using the WordPress auto updater.
 This is default, and is set in the `global-config.php` file.
-Check for the `WP_AUTO_UPDATE_CORE` variable there, to turn it off.
+Check for the `WP_AUTO_UPDATE_CORE` variable in the .env file, to turn it off.
 Updates are interchangeable.
 WordPress will only update when visited by default.
 Updating through cron might be more consistent.

 ## Production